The Best 14 Reads From the 2020 Quarantine Book Club

 When Texas author and librarian Pamela Skjolsvik realized how many book events would be canceled after the nationwide shelter-in-place orders, she sprang into action.
 “As an author with a debut novel coming out in November, I was keenly aware of the devastation and sadness so many debut novelists were experiencing as they had to cancel their launch events and book tours due to the Coronavirus Pandemic,” she says.
 “I reached out to fellow members of a Facebook group of 2020 debut novelists, and these authors agreed to engage with the book club if their titles were selected.”

 Skjolsvik founded the 2020 Quarantine Book Club on March 15.
 So far, the club has attracted more than 900 members across the United States.
 The 14 books she recommended for RD.com readers have release dates spanning from January to June.
 “They are books by, or about, women facing monumental challenges, which is kind of like all of us right now,” she says.
-See how many of America’s 100 favorite novels you’ve read.

 The Mountains Sing

 Skjolsvik says she chose The Mountains Sing by Nguyễn Phan Quế Mai because it was released on March 17, just three days after the 2020 Quarantine Book Club was formed.
 Skjolsvik explains, “The fact that it was a compelling multi-generational story of women and had a beautiful book club kit at the ready, made it an easy choice for the first pick.”
 The whisks readers away to 20th-century Vietnam and into the lives of the Tran family.
 Quế Mai, who is the author of eight books, was born in Vietnam during the tumultuous Vietnam War.
 This is a beautiful, complex story for lovers of historical fiction and nonfiction alike.
-After devouring this story, check out one of these other great books with unforgettable female friendships.

 The Lost Book of Adana Moreau